Social Messaging user guide

 Social Messaging extends Liveperson’s industry-leading conversational commerce platform, AI and automation capabilities, and multi-decade expertise in connecting brands with customers, into the world of social media.
-Please follow instructions below to learn how more about using Social Messaging.
+Please follow the instructions below to learn how more about using Social Messaging.

 Social Messaging can be accessed via the quick launch menu.

 Contact center agents will interact with customers as they typically would in the Conversational Cloud with any other messaging channel.
 Agents will be able to perform all Social Messaging capabilities (replies, consumer mentions, post preview, etc.) within the transcript area.
 Additionally, further context from the native platform will be available via the Social Messaging widget.

 The transcript view will be modified to show a “public” or “direct” signifier on each message.
 Since social conversations can occur publicly, directly, or both publicly and directly, this designation is required to provide context for the agent to craft an appropriate response to the consumer.
 Agents have the option to easily toggle their responses as either public or direct.

 - Facebook posts from consumers on the brand’s page and comments on posts